Robinlovelace/open-gat/README.md

-sometimes used interchangeably with transport software but in this paper we follow (Hollander 2016) in using ‘model’ to refer to the theories and mathematics underlying transport planning software, rather than the software that implements the model.\[6\] In relation to the narrower concept of ‘algorithm’, transport planning software can be seen as a computing environment or system that provides a user interface to run a range of algorithms interactively on a range of input datasets to generate outputs that can feed into the wider transport planning process
+sometimes used interchangeably with transport software but in this paper we follow (Hollander 2016) in using ‘model’ to refer to the theories and mathematics underlying transport planning software, rather than the software that implements the model.[6]
+In relation to the narrower concept of ‘algorithm,’ transport planning software can be seen as a computing environment or system that provides a user interface to run a range of algorithms interactively on a range of input datasets to generate outputs that can feed into the wider transport planning process